corey-alix/mbcvt/site/gl/README.md

 # UX

-When user clicks "Apply" the current row is added to the transaction records and the input fields are cleared.
+- When user clicks "Apply" the current row is added to the transaction records and the input fields are cleared.
 The debit/credit column will be updated to to the remaining balance.
+- If user enters an incorrect value, the row can be deleted before the entire batch is saved.
+To delete a row, the user clicks the "X" button.
+This requires reducing the date column width (remove year).

 # Storage